antonpup/Logitech-CSGO/README.md

    A: At the moment, you cannot.
 But I do plan on allowing users to customize which keys are being lit per effect.

-* Q: Why is Logitech G910 only supported?
+* Q: Why are Logitech G910 and G410 only supported?

-   A: Logitech G910 is the only keyboard from Logitech that allows for per-key lighting effects.
+   A: Logitech G910 and G410 are the only keyboards from Logitech that allow for per-key RGB lighting effects.

 * Q: I have found a bug.
 How do I report it?